Marc de Garidel

 Marc de Garidel is a French Biotech Entrepreneur.
-He is the CEO and Interim Board Chair of Abivax, a French clinical-stage, publicly traded biotechnology company (ABVX at Euronext Paris and Nasdaq Global Market), which he joined in May 2023.
+He is the CEO of Abivax, a French clinical-stage, publicly traded biotechnology company (ABVX at Euronext Paris and Nasdaq Global Market), which he joined in May 2023.

 He is also the non-executive chairman of the pharmaceutical company Ipsen since 2010.

-Further, he is on the board of Claris Bio, a Harvard Ophthalmology spin-off.
+He is on the board of Claris Bio, a Harvard Ophthalmology spin-off.